-Do not let the cold keep you inside.
+Do not let the cold keep you inside this fall.
 Fall trout fishing in Pennsylvania can be one of the best times to hit the water.
-Some trout waters have been stocked one last time during the fall and all the other anglers are out in the woods in search of bucks, not brownies.
-If you are hitting the water for some fall fly fishing, here are several fly fishing tips for November trout to help your chances landing a few fall trout in Pennsylvania.
+Some trout waters have been stocked one last time during the fall and most of the anglers are out in the woods in search of bucks, not brownies.
+Thinking about heading to the water in November?
+Here are several fly fishing tips for fall to help your chances of landing a few across the Keystone State this time of year.

 Fall Fly Fishing Tips